Roald-611/Roald-611/README.md

 - 👋 Hi, I’m @Roald-611
 - 👀 I’m interested to make word More Smarter with smart codes
 - 🌱 I’m currently learning node.js
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate with new samrters
 - 📫 How to reach me :mail kanavaru611@gmail.com

 <!---